The AI implementation crisis

 - Prioritise based on value, feasibility, and strategic alignment

-Phase 2: Pilot Implementation (3-4 months)
+Phase 2: Pilot implementation (3-4 months)

 - Start with highest-priority use case, narrow scope